build-week-pt-random-acts-generator/Landing-Page/README.md

 Proposal

-Our app encourages people to be more affectionate and kind to those they know.
-It aims to do this by sending a daily reminder to the user which will ask them to do a random act of service for someone in their contact list.
-It will also provide suggestions for how to carry out those services.
+ People want to do good and serve others, but it's just so hard to remember to do it.
+Even if you remember, it's hard to think of a service idea on the spot.
+Random acts generator solves both problems by reminding you to serve- randomly choosing a person from your contacts, and giving you suggestions for how to serve them.

 Features

 -- [ ]  You will build a multi-page marketing website that matches the theme chosen by your group and provides the user with details about the product your team has selected to build.